 Alongside the Surface Pro 7, Microsoft also introduced the Surface Pro X, which is a new fanless tablet featuring a semi-custom Qualcomm ARM processor that carries the SQ1 name, and not one, but two USB Type-C ports, as well as LTE connectivity.

-The device is 5.33mm thin, feature super slim bezels, and it has a 13-inch display on a 12-inch chassis.
+The device is 5.33mm thin, features super slim bezels, and has a 13-inch display on a 12-inch chassis.

 This new device also has a new Type Cover that now includes a compartment near the top edge to magnetically store the new “Slim Pen,” which now comes with a rechargeable battery that charges automatically using induction charging technology.

 Just like the Surface Laptop 3, the Surface Pro X includes a removable Solid-State Drive (SSD), which you can replace for security reasons or upgrade purposes with a Surface certified hard drive.
 Although you can’t actually open Surface Pro X, in the back, behind the kickstand, there’s a compartment that you can open easily with a paper click that let you access the hard drive as well as the SIM card.

 As you take the pen out of its housing, Windows 10 will present you with the option to open the Whiteboard app to start typing using handwriting.

 As for the battery life, Microsoft claims up to 13 hours of regular use.

 The Surface Pro X will cost $999.
 It’s available for preorder now, and it’ll go on sale on November 5.

 Microsoft first introduces the Surface Headphones, and now we have the Earbuds.

 The Surface Earbuds are small and stylish headphones with touch and voice controls for music, calls and much more.